espressif/esptool/README.md

 The file is padded with zeros until its size is one byte less than a multiple of 16 bytes.
 A last byte (thus making the file size a multiple of 16) is the checksum of the data of all segments.
 The checksum is defined as the xor-sum of all bytes and the byte `0xEF`.

 ## Boot log
 The boot rom writes a log to the UART when booting.
-The timing is a little bit unusual: 75000 baud (at least on my modules, when doing a cold boot)
+The timing is a little bit unusual: 74880 baud

 ```
 ets Jan  8 2014,rst cause 1, boot mode:(3,7)